 - ~yielded the first federal court order requiring someone with opioid use disorder to be provided medication for addiction treatment (MAT) while incarcerated; and

 - ~made Massachusetts the second state to recognize constitutional protections for cell phone location data.

 Previously, as an assistant federal defender in North Carolina, Matthew argued a case that yielded hundreds of exonerations and resentencings, which was profiled in the USA Today investigation Locked up but Innocent?

-Matt was named a 2015 Massachusetts Lawyer of the Year by Massachusetts Lawyers Weekly.
-He earned his J.D. from Yale Law School and his B.A., in mathematics and sociology, from Brandeis University.
+Matthew earned his J.D. from Yale Law School and his B.A., in mathematics and sociology, from Brandeis University.
 He clerked for the Honorable Raymond C. Fisher of the Ninth Circuit.